NickColley/nickcolley.co.uk/2016/03/27/stacking-elements.md

 ---
 layout: layouts/post.njk
 title: Stacking inline elements
+summary: A small tip for how to evenly space inline elements that works when wrapping
 date: 2016-03-27
 tags: post
 ---

 <style>